 The MCU firmware~\footnote{https://github.com/swarmtronics/swarmodroid.firmware} performs the following actions.
-First, as soon as the robot is turned on, a self-test is performed to make sure that the battery voltage is above the critical level (approximately $3.3$~V).
+First, as soon as the robot is turned on, a self-test is performed to ensure that the battery voltage is above the critical level (approximately $3.3$~V).
 If it is below this threshold, the robot enters the power-saving mode.
 Otherwise, the measured battery idle voltage is indicated by blinking the LED~\oncircuit{D1} one time for a low charge level, two times for a medium level, and three times for a full charge, respectively.
-Then, the motor is tested by turning it on for a time period of $50$~ms, and the LED is lit up constantly to indicate that the robot is ready.
-At this stage, the main code enters an infinite waiting loop (the main loop), which is broken out of when the battery voltage drops below the critical level.
-Upon such an event, the robot enters the power-saving mode.
+After that, the motor is tested by turning it on for a time period of $50$~ms, and the LED is lit continuously to indicate that the robot is ready.
+At this stage, the main code enters an infinite waiting loop (the main loop), which is terminated when the battery voltage drops below the critical level.
+Upon such an event, the robot enters the power saving mode.